Analytical Expression for Fracture Profile in Viscoelastic Crack Propagation

-Here, we omit the inertial term to clarify the relationship between fracture profile and linear viscoelasticity.
-This simplification is justified when the crack-propagation velocity $V$ is significantly lower than the shear wave velocity~\cite{deGennes1996,Sakumichi2017}.
+which is a valid approximation when $V \ll C_s$, where $V$ and $C_s$ are the crack-propagation and shear wave velocities, respectively~\cite{Persson2005b,deGennes1996,deGennes1997}.

-We employ the Zener model~\cite{Zener1948}, shown in Fig.~\ref{fig:1}(b), to give the relationship between the Cauchy stress $\sigma_{ij}$ and Cauchy strain $\mathcal{E}_{ij}\equiv(\partial_i u_j + \partial_j u_i)/2$.
-Assuming a zero Poisson ratio, the viscoelastic stress--strain relationship of the Zener model with plane-stress conditions is as follows:
+To describe viscoelasticity, we employ the Zener model~\cite{Zener1948}, shown in Fig.~\ref{fig:1}(b).
+Its complex modulus $\mu(\omega)$, given by Eq.~(\ref{eq:complex_modulus}), captures the three types of dynamic response of viscoelastic solids: soft solid, liquid, and hard solid~\cite{deGennes1996,deGennes1997}, as shown in Fig.~\ref{fig:1}(c).
+The viscoelastic stress--strain relationship under plane-stress conditions is